-General Provisions citation Subject of citation Applies to subpart Explanation §60.1 General applicability of the General Provisions Yes §60.2 Definitions Yes Additional terms defined in §60.4219. §60.3 Units and abbreviations Yes §60.4 Address Yes §60.5 Determination of construction or modification Yes §60.6 Review of plans Yes §60.7 Notification and Recordkeeping Yes Except that \$60.7 only applies as specified in \$60.4214(a). §60.8 Performance tests Yes Except that \$60.8 only applies to stationary CI ICE with a displacement of (≥30 liters per cylinder and engines that are not certified. §60.9 Availability of information Yes

-§60.10 State Authority Yes
+General provisions citation Subject of citation Applies to subpart Explanation §60.1 General applicability of the General Provisions Yes §60.2 Definitions Yes Additional terms defined in §60.4248. §60.3 Units and abbreviations Yes §60.4 Address Yes §60.5 Determination of construction or modification Yes §60.6 Review of plans Yes §60.7 Notification and Recordkeeping Yes Except that §60.7 only applies as specified in §60.4245. §60.8 Performance tests Yes Except that §60.8 only applies to owners and operators who are subject to performance testing in subpart JJJJ. §60.9 Availability of information Yes §60.10 State Authority Yes

-§60.11 Compliance with standards and maintenance requirements No Requirements are specified in subpart IIII.
+§60.11 Compliance with standards and maintenance requirements Yes Requirements are specified in subpart JJJJ.

 §60.12 Circumvention Yes

-§60.13 Monitoring requirements Yes Except that §60.13 only applies to stationary CI ICE with a displacement of (≥30 liters per cylinder.
+§60.13 Monitoring requirements No

 §60.14 Modification Yes

 §60.15 Reconstruction Yes

 §60.16 Priority list Yes

 §60.17 Incorporations by reference Yes

 §60.18 General control device requirements No

 §60.19 General notification and reporting requirements Yes

-1